 Although WN was well received by the public, Smith was somewhat distracted from its initial reception by the declining health and death, on the 25th of August, 1776, of his friend and philosophical compatriot, David Hume.
 Hume appointed Smith as one of his literary executors, and a letter that Smith wrote chronicling the final two weeks of Hume’s life is to this day published as a supplementary conclusion to Hume’s autobiography, My Own Life.
 Two years after Hume’s death and the release of WN, Smith accepted a post from his former pupil, the Duke of Buccleuch, as a Commissioner of his Majesty’s Customs in Edinburgh; a post which he held until his death.
 A few days before his death, Smith gave orders to his friends and executors to destroy all of his unpublished manuscripts.
 It is not known exactly what writings were lost as a result of “this irreparable injury to letters,” though it is suspected that these lost texts included writings on jurisprudence, rhetoric, and natural religion (Stewart V.8).
 Smith died on July 17, 1790, leaving posterity with those penetrative and magnificent published works of his genius that he did see fit to sanction as worthy of public consumption and preservation.

-Jon Rick, Philosophy Department, Columbia University
+Written by Jon Rick, Philosophy Department, Columbia University

 The Correspondence of Adam Smith

 Adam Smith, The Lectures on Jurisprudence, The Lectures on Rhetoric and Belles Lettres, The Theory of Moral Sentiments, and The Wealth of Nations

 John Rae, Life of Adam Smith